LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**(Automated) Security Testing in a DevOps world**](https://agenda.greachconf.com/talk/automated-security-testing-in-a-devops-world), by [Kevin Wittek](https://agenda.greachconf.com/speaker/kevin-wittek) ([@kiview](https://twitter.com/kiview))

+This was one of the most interesting talks of the conference, at least for me.
+Kevin explained very clearly how to evolve from the traditional development pipeline to a more DevOps oriented one.
+Apart from some general recommendations he described all the possible security checks and validations that can be done, when and how to do them.
+He also created awareness about the lack of an open source reliable catalog of known vulnerabilities.

 [**Micronaut performance**](https://agenda.greachconf.com/talk/micronaut-performance), by [Miguel Ángel García Gómez](https://agenda.greachconf.com/speaker/miguel-angel-garcia-gomez) ([@MiguelAngelGG82](https://twitter.com/MiguelAngelGG82))

 [**It's a bird, it's a plane, no it's SDKMAN!**](https://agenda.greachconf.com/talk/its-a-bird-its-a-plane-no-its-sdkman), by [Marco Vermeulen](https://agenda.greachconf.com/speaker/marco-vermeulen) ([@marc0der](https://twitter.com/marc0der))